It’s a truism of investing that you should invest in great people. In fact, we believe it’s most importantly about investing in great founder CEOs.

 We liked his unshakeable confidence and there were some signals that he had great persistence.
 The company had started as a car review service and they had survived for over 2 years on the “funding” from renting out a spare room on Airbnb.
-They just started selling new cars and were at about 10 per month earning just over £1000 a month in revenues when we first invested.
+They had just started selling new cars and were at about 10 car sales per month earning just over £1000 a month in revenues when we first invested.

 James has surprised and impressed us over the years.
 Personally, he is a can do, rapid execution person.
 The team has grown from 2 to over 200 now.
 He has hired carefully and fired decisively when someone wasn’t right or failed to achieve close to their targets.

 He has also become an expert fundraiser with the 2017 round raising over £25m at a very healthy valuation from Vitruvian, Accel and Balderton.

 My third example is Jonny Britton of Land Insight where I am an angel investor.
 Their Saas product enables property developers large and small to research land in the UK quickly and effectively.
 From a map you can research all the parcels of land, look at all the planning applications on each, find owners and Land Registry information quickly.